cs5450/cs5450.github.io/labs/lab06.md

 ```

-After we've created an instance of the `QLabel`, we need to make sure to show it through a window by calling `theshow( )` method.
+After we've created an instance of the `QLabel`, we need to make sure to show it through a window by calling the `show( )` method.
 This method is actually defined in its parent class, `QWidget`.
 In fact, every GUI element is a QWidget- more on this in a bit.

 ```
   helloWorldLabel.show( );